pydio/cells-client/v2/README.md

 ⚠ Make sure to secure it as it grants access to the user resources!
 ```

+Note: if you have the Enterprise Distribution, you can also manage Personal Access Token via the web GUI:

+- Go to `Cells Admin Console >> Identity Management >> People`
+- Edit the user you want to create a token for
+- Go to the `Personal Access Token` page.

-Then use environment variables (or the corresponding command flags) to pass connection information:
+Then use environment variables (o gr the corresponding command flags) to pass connection information:

 ```sh
 export CEC_URL=https://files.example.com